 TGaz Editor: Please change the following line in page 42, line 15-18 in D0.6:

-— An UL NDP and a DL NDP immediately followed after a Ranging NDPA frame, in a Non-TB mode.
+— An UL NDP and a DL NDP immediately following a Ranging NDP Announcement frame, in a Non-TB mode.

-— An UL NDP, a Ranging NDPA frame, a DL NDP immediately followed after a Location variant TB Uplink Sounding Trigger frame, in an TB mode.
+— An UL NDP, a Ranging NDP Announcement frame, a DL NDP immediately following a Location variant TB Uplink Sounding Trigger frame, in an TB mode.

 For CID 270: